Awaghela/TripMuse/README.md

 - The UI uses TailwindCSS for fast iteration and theming.
 - Dark mode is handled by toggling a `dark` class on `<html>` and remembering it in `localStorage` (`tripmuse-theme`).
-- Background is a soft blue→white radial/linear combo intentionally styled to evoke Wanderlog’s visual language without directly copying it.
+- Background is a soft blue→white radial/linear combo intentionally styled to evoke visual language without directly copying it.
 - Components are built to look like “cards”: blurred white panels with rounded corners and drop shadows.
 This matches how modern travel and planning apps present information chunks.

 ---